-Council's share of that deficiency cannot be accurately calculated as the scheme is a mutual arrangement where assets and liabilities are pooled together for all member councils.
-For this reason, no liability for the deficiency has been recognised in these financial statements.
+Council's share of that deficiency cannot be accurately \square calculated as the scheme is a mutual arrangement where assets and liabilities are pooled together for all member councils.
+For this reason, no liability for the

 (ii) Statewide Limited

 Council is a member of Statewide Mutual, a mutual pool scheme providing liability insurance to local government.